wen-chih/SearchRef.jl/README.md

 # SearchRef.jl
 #### Copyright © 2018 by Wen-Chih Chen.
 Released under the MIT License.

 SearchRef.jl is a Julia package for Frontier Efficiency Analysis (aka Data Envelopment Analysis, DEA) computation.
+It is desiged to enhance the large-scale DEA computation.
+It is the implementation of the algorithm presented in "A reference-searching–based algorithm for large-scale data envelopment analysis computation", and currently it solves the input-oriented VRS model.

 ## Usage
 DEA is a linear program (LP)-based method used to determine a firm’s relative efficiency.